 And in the meantime, this teacher was going on about the curriculum, and I was thinking about what it meant for America to be under attack.
 It was an amazing thought.

-$500 reward to anyone who can disprove Bush's statements.
+$500 reward to anyone who can disprove Bush's prior-knowledge statements.

 REALITY CHECK: Imagine 9/11 had happened a year earlier, and the USA had suffered its worst-ever defensive military failure on Clinton's watch.
 Also imagine that Clinton then twice let slip that he'd watched the 'secret' attack unfold on TV.
-Then imagine all Republicans pretending he hadn't.
+Then imagine Republicans, who impeached him in '98 for telling a fib about an extra-marital blow job of zero Constitutional consequence, all pretending he hadn't.